Advancing Contraceptive Access Toolkit

 Factsheets and Briefs

 Pharmacist Prescribing of Hormonal Birth Control: Over the last few years there has been a growing interest in expanding the authority of pharmacists to directly prescribe and dispense some hormonal birth control methods.
-This fact sheet includes an overview of the policy, including benefits and implementation considerations, and a table summarizing the policies in the 18 states that allow pharmacists to prescribe birth control.
-We have also created an infographic of this information.
-Also see our new state-specific pharmacist prescribing factsheets.
+This fact sheet includes an overview of the policy, including benefits and implementation considerations, and a table summarizing the policies in the 24 states that allow pharmacists to prescribe birth control.

 Contraceptive Deserts 101: Understand the basics about our birth control deserts and how to communicate their significance.